OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ## Python

 The Python 3 official documentation contains a section on [xml vulnerabilities](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).
-For Python 2, you can refer to this [page](https://docs.Python.org/2/library/xml.html#xml-vulnerabilities).

-> The end of life for Python 2 is expected to be January 1st, 2020.
+As of the 1st January 2020 Python 2 is no longer supported, however the Python website still contains [some legacy documentation](https://docs.Python.org/2/library/xml.html#xml-vulnerabilities).

 The following table gives an overview of various modules in Python 3 used for XML parsing and whether or not they are vulnerable.